Media startup Prøhbtd raises $8M to help bring cannabis to the mainstream

 Prøhbtd, a startup that CEO Drake Sutton-Shearer said is designed to “build a bridge” between the cannabis industry and mainstream culture, is announcing that it has raised $8 million in Series A funding.

-It’s not the only cannabis -focused digital media company out there – for example, I wrote about the initial funding for Herb last year.
+It’s not the only cannabis-focused digital media company out there; I wrote about the initial funding for Herb last year.
 But Sutton-Shearer argued that Prøhbtd is creating premium content with a unique voice.

 For one thing, he said Prøhbtd’s isn’t focused exclusively on cannabis.
 Instead, the goal is to create a diverse slate of lifestyle- and culture-related content, with cannabis as the hook.